cupOJoseph/XforYgen/README.md

 ## Description
 This is a simple program which generates psuedo random startup ideas, based on a "The X for Y" format.
 Our Twitter Bot can be found here: https://twitter.com/NextBigThingBot.

+This bot is currently hosted on [Glitch](http://glitch.com).
+We use [uptimerobot](https://uptimerobot.com/) to make an http request every 12 hours to the server where this is hosted.
+Every time the server gets any ping it will tweet.

 ## Helping
 If you would like to help you can :
 - Add X's to X.txt.
 - Add Y's to Y.txt.